Dak Prescott Player Prop Bets for NFL Week 12 | Dallas vs. Las Vegas 11/25/2021

 Season Stats

-- He's also rushed 26 times for 91 yards and one touchdown, averaging 9.1 yards per game.
+- He's also carried the ball 26 times for 91 yards and one touchdown, averaging 9.1 yards per game.

-- The Cowboys, who rank seventh in the NFL in points scored, have attempted a pass 56.6% of the time while opting for the ground attack 43.4% of the time.
+- The Cowboys, who rank seventh in the NFL in points scored, have dropped back to pass 56.6% of the time while running the ball 43.4% of the time.

 - Prescott has thrown 48 passes in the red zone this season, 47.5% of his team's red zone plays.